Donald L. Frizzell

-Donald Leslie Frizzell (19 October 1906, Bellingham, Washington – 17 October 1972, Jefferson City, Missouri) was an American paleontologist, geologist and malacologist.
+Donald Leslie Frizzell (19 October 1906, in Bellingham, Washington – 17 October 1972, in Jefferson City, Missouri) was an American paleontologist, geologist and malacologist.
 He is honored in the bivalve name Pitar frizzelli Hertlein & Strong, 1948.

 Early life and education

 Don L. Frizzell was born on 19 October 1906 in Bellingham, Washington.
 He attended grade school in White Bird, Idaho.

 In 1926, Frizzell entered the University of Washington in Seattle where he received master's degree in zoology under the direction of Professor Kincaid.
 During 1930–1931, he published three papers in Nautilus and one more paper on the new molluscan species.
 In summer 1931, Frizzell worked as a junior paleontologist with the Northwest Experiment Station, U.S. Bureau of Mines in Seattle.

 In autumn 1931, Frizzell started a five-year doctorate in paleontology at Stanford University.
 Pursuing graduate school, he received several fellowships such as Jacob Fellow in 1931–1932, Scholar in 1933–1934, and Jordan Fellow in 1934.